Tobbe/reflux-recipes-tutorial/refluxjs-recipes-tutorial.md

         return <li>{recipe}</li>;
     });

-We then loop though the array, creating `li` elements for each recipe title.
+We then loop over the array, creating `li` elements for each recipe title.

     return (
         <div>